 Before we dive into the design attributes of the Valkyrie, let’s discuss the display stands.
 First, the basic display stand bundled with all releases continues to be a cheap prop to elevate your toy in any mode and nothing more.
 There’s no real heft to it, there are no points of articulation, and there wasn’t an effort made to make it attractive.
 Bandai did give us clear display stand adapters and it does accommodate all modes, those are the positives.

 The banking display stand included with the Launch Edition Hikaru 1J and Focker TV 1S has some nice heft to it.
-Mine seems to not point the toy directly forward, there’s a minor twist left at some point, and I’m not sure if that’s intentional or a build issue.
+Both of mine fail to point the toy directly forward.
+There’s a minor twist left at some point, and I’m not sure if that’s intentional or a build issue.
 This stand works only with fighter mode (though you can also do VTOL mode) and has only one pivot point that allows you to select from three options: A) flying straight, B) banking left, C) banking right.
 The Focker toy comes with an adapter part that allows you to achieve two more positions between straight and B&C above.
 The Focker stand also has more structural bracing in the arm so if you bump your display shelf or move the toy, it won’t wobble as long on the stand afterward.
 You can not determine the angle of the nose, it’s locked into place with it’s nose up, not unlike the basic stand.
 While certainly more attractive, it’s not nearly the step up from the basic display stand one would hope it would be and, since it only works with fighter mode, many folks won’t use it at all.

 Now let’s talk about the positive elements you have expected from a premium VF-1 since Yamato introduced their 1/48 Valkyrie back in 2002, all of which are present here: